Mozambique’s legal system is based on civil law.

 As a general rule, copyright and related rights are maintained throughout the author’s life and for 70 years pursuant to his or her death.
 Certain rights (direitos não patrimoniais), including the right to remain anonymous and the right to use a pseudonym, are unlimited in time.

 Infringement of copyright is subject to civil and criminal liability.

-The CPI, other than the matters indicated above, also includes rules governing registration procedures, protection rights and infractions applicable to utility models, appellations of origin and geographical indications, commercial names, establishment names and insignia names, logotypes and rewards.
+The CPI also includes rules governing registration procedures, protection rights and infractions applicable to utility models, appellations of origin and geographical indications, commercial names, establishment names and insignia names, logotypes and rewards.

 The Constitution of the Republic of Mozambique grants people the right to privacy and data protection, deeming these rights as fundamental rights.

 Despite the reference in the Constitution to “computerised means”, it is accepted that the need to protect political, philosophical or ideological, religious faith, party affiliation and private life-related data encompasses the handling of this data through other means.